chantastic/sites/chan.dev/src/pages/syntax/exercises.md

 2. _You paid HOW MUCH for that domain?_

 In researching this, I came across the _domain name generator_ category of products.
 Making a humorous video from this listicle could be fun :)

+## Notes

+As I conducted research, [I kept all of my notes here](http://localhost:2426/intersection-observer).
+It's a good asset for future shorts, medium length explainer video, or even a short course!